nilshartmann/moderne-react-pattern/README.md

 In order to run it, you either have to use Java or use the prebuild Docker Image.

-The easiest is to use the `docker-compose-backend.yaml` file, that also starts the required Postgres database:
+The easiest is to use the `docker-compose-backend.yaml` file in the root of this project, that also starts the required Postgres database:

 ```
 docker-compose -f docker-compose-backend.yaml up -d